-The Chase Freedom Unlimited® and Capital One Quicksilver Cash Rewards Credit Card may seem similar due to their similar rewards rates and $0 annual fee.
+The Chase Freedom Unlimited® and Capital One Quicksilver Cash Rewards Credit Card may seem similar due to their non-category rewards rates and $0 annual fee.
 But dig deeper and you’ll find quite a few differences between these two cash back credit cards — and perhaps even a reason to choose one over the other.

 Chase Freedom Unlimited vs. Capital One Quicksilver highlights

-While both cards offer the same 1.5 percent back for each dollar you spend, the Chase Freedom Unlimited’s myriad additional reward categories make it the overwhelming winner in terms of rewards rate potential — and that’s not even including its pairing ability with other Chase credit cards.
+While both cards offer the same 1.5 percent back for each dollar you spend, the Chase Freedom Unlimited’s myriad of additional rewards categories make it the overwhelming winner in terms of rewards rate potential — and that’s not even including its pairing ability with other Chase credit cards.

-If you want to redeem rewards for travel, for example, you can pair the Chase Freedom Unlimited with the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, then convert your cash back to Chase Ultimate Rewards to unlock redemption options and boost your points by 25 percent or 50 percent for travel, respectively.
+If you want to redeem rewards for travel, for example, you can pair the Chase Freedom Unlimited with the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, then pool your rewards in your Sapphire account to unlock redemption options and boost your points by 25 percent or 50 percent for travel, respectively.

-Pooling your points in a premier Chase card account like the Chase Sapphire Preferred or Chase Sapphire Reserve also makes it possible to transfer your points 1:1 to Chase airline and hotel partners (which can help you glean even more value for your rewards.
+Pooling your points in a premier Chase card account like the Sapphire Preferred or Reserve also makes it possible to transfer your points 1:1 to Chase airline and hotel partners, which can help you glean even more value for your rewards.
 According to Bankrate valuations, Sapphire cards’ points can be worth up to 2 cents apiece toward transfer partner travel.

-This being said, you should understand the Chase 5/24 rule and how it might affect your ability to qualify for both of these cards over a short span of time.
+This being said, you should understand the Chase 5/24 rule and how it might affect your ability to qualify for multiple Chase cards over a short span of time.

 Annual fee winner: Tie